What is the Mosaic International Event?

 What are the accommodations like?

 Really nice summer camp cabins!
+Ramah Darom is a fairly new camp, and it shows.
 We recommend you bring a sleeping bag and pillow.
 Some will bring sheets and blankets.
 If you'd like, you can bring your tent.
-All cabins have toilet and shower facilities in the same building.
+All cabins have toilet and shower facilities in the same building (in some cabins you'll need to go down a flight of stairs to the bathrooms).
 There will also be a few singles, doubles and couples accommodations available for an extra fee.
-Note that if you don't want to bring linens or a sleeping bag, we can provide linens for an additional charge.
-No linens will be made available to those who do not pre-register.

 What's the food like?